 After its brief jaunt across New York from the Canadian border, US-2 winds across the sleepy Lake Champlain Islands.
-Pancake-flat and covered with cows, orchards, and pick-your-own fruit farms, this trio of islands is very pretty to drive across, with the Adirondacks rising up to the west and the Green Mountains to the south and east, but there’s not a lot to do; far more farm animals than people populate the route, and tractors clog the road, flinging clods of mud and manure (here pronounced “man-OO-ah”) with abandon.
+Pancake-flat and covered with cows, orchards, and pick-your-own fruit farms, this trio of islands is pretty to drive across, with the Adirondacks rising up to the west and the Green Mountains to the south and east, but there’s not a lot to do; far more farm animals than people populate the route, and tractors clog the road, flinging clods of mud and manure (here pronounced “man-OO-ah”) with abandon.

 Seven miles and another bridge to the south, the town of Grand Isle (pop.
-2,326) ambitiously claims to be “The Beauty Spot of Vermont.”
+2,067) ambitiously claims to be “The Beauty Spot of Vermont.”
 A well-marked turn leads to tiny Grand Isle State Park (802/372-4300), on the shores of the lake, where there’s a nice campground.
 At the other end of the island, connected by a causeway to the mainland, South Hero is another quaint little place; it and North Hero were named after those famous Vermont Revolutionary War heroes, the Green Mountain Boys, Ira and Ethan Allen.

 From South Hero, US-2 rejoins the mainland at the entrance to Sand Bar State Park, set in a forest with picnic tables and bathing beaches, surrounded by sprawling, wildfowl-rich marshes on either side.
-From here US-2 heads east through rolling hills, linking up with the I-89 freeway for the fast route into Burlington, 10 miles to the south.
+From here US-2 heads east through rolling hills, linking up with the I-89 freeway for the fast route to Burlington, 10 miles to the south.